-Humans of Madison Country: To tell the stories of the Hamilton townspeople and the greater Colgate community, Cabinet members and the External Affairs Committee have partnered with the Colgate Photography Club to produce a “Humans of Madison County” exhibit in the Hall of Presidents in the spring.
+Humans of Madison Country: To tell the stories of the Hamilton townspeople and the greater Colgate community, Cabinet members and the External Affairs Committee have partnered with the Colgate Photography Club to produce a “Humans of Madison County” exhibit in the Hall of Presidents next fall semester.
 The exhibit will feature answers to key interview questions and genuine photographs from the many people in Colgate, Hamilton, and Madison County.
 Please reach out to Samto Wongso, Jenny Lundt, or Jinui Thomas to learn more!

 International Student Hosting: For many juniors and seniors, one of their defining experiences abroad is staying with a host family.
 With the impact this has, why not offer the same thing here for international students.
 SGA has been partnering with the local community to find people willing to host international students.
 Contact Jinui Thomas or Jenny Lundt for more.

 International Travel Form: Looking for places to go abroad but not sure what the best places, restaurants, and activities are?
 Instead of relying on TripAdvisor, you can hear directly from Colgate students who have already been to these locations about the best things to see.
 This is a travel resource list created for students, by students.
 Want to contribute?
 Contact Usman Ahmad to learn more!